RedHatEMEA/aws-ose3/README.md

 * Customer briefed that they will need to be able to VNC an AWS instance at a minimum.
 Ideally access on ports 22, 80, 443, 5900 and 8443 is best

+## TL;DR SETUP

+1. Create instances

+   * Edit `start.sh` to match your requirements, one run make a node of the **RunName** value (date-time)
+   * `AMI=ami-1becd86c` - change AMI ID if required
+   * `KEYNAME=$USER` - we expect that your security key is named the same as your current user
+   * `SECGROUP=sg-xxxxxxx` - you'll need to change this to match the security group of your VPC
+   * `SUBNET=subnet-xxxxxxxx` - you'll need to change this to match the subnet ID on your VPC
+   * `N=2` - this is the number of instances that will be created, set to required number

+1. Generate demo user passwords

+   * Run the `generate-creds.sh` with the RunName value from reported at the end of the `start.sh` run.
+   * You should get a new `creds.csv` file that lists each instance with a unique random demo user password

+1. Tweak AWS instance configuration

+   * Take a deep breath
+   * Run `provision-all.sh` passing the path to your AWS private key, e.g. `$HOME/.aws/$USER.pem`
+   * During the run log files for each instance should appear in a `log` directory

 ## Setup

 1. Get the instance(s) up and running